 Location: 輝星 (map)

-It’s on 221 on the right when heading from Kobayashi to Iino.
-Takeaway food but think of it more like Japanese bento.
+Hotto Motto is on 221 on the right when heading from Kobayashi to Iino.
+The chain sells takeaway food but think of it more like Japanese bento (lunch boxes).
 Their fried chicken isn’t bad.

 889-4301 宮崎県えびの市 大字原田77−5